Sumer-123/Modern-Data-Warehouse-Pipeline/README.md

 This project demonstrates a modern, local analytics pipeline using dbt for transformations and DuckDB as a high-speed, in-process data warehouse.

 The pipeline ingests raw CSV data, models it using SQL, runs data quality tests to ensure integrity, and automatically generates a full documentation site with a data lineage graph.
-This showcases a code-first, version-controlled approach to analytics engineering.
+This showcases a code-first, version-controlled approach to analytics engineering

 ---